Kuggo/TickNet/README.md

 Now that you know what TickNet is, how it can be used to communicate between nodes, all that is left is to setup your own so you can start experimenting with it.
 You will need [worldedit](https://www.curseforge.com/minecraft/mc-mods/worldedit) mod to be installed in order to import the schematic file and pasting it into the minecraft world.

 **WARNING:** the current versions are not rotation invariant, so **do NOT rotate** the schematic with world edit before pasting as that will break it.
+It is also important to **NEVER** leave the interface on while its chunks are reloaded, like moving very far away, or quitting and joining the server.
-We are actively working on removing this limitation.
+We are actively working on removing these limitations.

 The node needs direct sky light access in some locations so be sure to not cover that with any solid block.
 The time of day is irrelevant for the build and it will work regardless.
 A good practice is to paste the schematic in an empty area (or delete any previously existing redstone) and avoid moving it with the `move` command.
 It is recommended you paste again in the desired location.